davetron5000/naildrivin5.com/_posts/2023-01-30-toolchain-for-building-programming-books.md

 ## Deep Dive Into Pandoc Filters

 I love sidebars.
 I love when books have these detailed asides to go deep on something unrelated to the concepts at hand, but still relevant to the overall book.
 In my case, I wanted to be able to tell some anecdotes about my experience writing Rails without it being a diversion.
-Sidebars are a typographic technique to let the reader know they can skip a big block of text and come back to it.
+Sidebars are a typographic technique to let the reader know they can skip a big block of text and come back to it later.

 The main issue is that LaTeX and EPUB have no particular concept of a sidebar.
 This meant that I couldn't use my Markdown processing to craft some vanilla Markdown that produced sidebars.
 I'd need to instead embed something in